jpata/ntuple/README.md

 ntuple
 ======

 This package contains tools for working with EDM-style ntuples.
-A separate CMSSW setup is foreseen, since the EDM-style ntuples need very little supporting libraries.
+A separate CMSSW setup is foreseen, since the EDM-style ntuples need very few supporting libraries apart from the base CMSSW setup.

 Setting up the code
 -------------------